etro-js/etro/CONTRIBUTING.md

 ## Introduction

 Thank you for considering contributing to Etro!
-There are many ways you can contribute to Etro, like creating issues for features or bugs, improving the docs or wiki, or writing the actual code for the library.
-This page covers how to make changes to the repository files (either code or docs).
+There are many ways you can contribute to Etro, like creating issues for features or bugs, improving the docs or wiki, or writing the code for the library.
+This page covers how to make changes to the repository files (either code or jsdocs).

 [Join our Discord](https://discord.gg/myrBsQ8Cht)